jbcool17/weatherstation/README.md

 ```
 # Deploy to production
+# Config capistrano
 $ bundle exec cap production deploy

-# to create admin users on production
+# to create more admin users on production
 $ bundle exec cap production rails console
 ```

 - Also can be setup with Heroku